Explain why is the city of Yakutsk (in Russia) nicknamed the coldest city in the world?

 In detail, for those interested!

-Geography and Climate of Yakutsk
+Geographical situation and extreme climate of Yakutsk

 Did you know?